 We have adopted policies and procedures for correcting trade errors that occur with respect to client portfolios.
 We generally seek to correct trade errors prior to the settlement of the particular trade giving rise to the error without any resulting economic impact to the applicable client.
 If a trade error occurs that results in a loss for a client portfolio, we will correct the trade error and we or the broker responsible for the trade error will bear the full amount of the loss.
-If a trade error occurs that results in a gain for a client portfolio, we will correct the trade error and the gain will be credited to the client portfolio to the extent permitted by the client's custodian.
+If a trade error occurs that results in a gain for a client portfolio, we will correct the trade error and the gain will be credited to the client portfolio to the extent permitted by the client's custodian and, if not permitted by the client's custodian, any such gain resulting from a trade error is generally donated to a charitable organization as determined by the client's custodian.